Road trips are part of the Australian way of life, unless you suffer from lower back pain.

 1. Make sure your back is in the best shape it can be before you head off.
 Visit your chiropractor to make sure everything is in alignment, have a massage and do some strengthening exercises.
 Be prepared!

 2. Get comfortable.
 Sounds obvious right?
-But often, we hop in the car and get going and it’s not until much later we realise we are not feeling comfortable.
+But often, we hop in the car and get going and it’s not until much later we realise we are not feeling comfortable and feel a minor back pain.
 Make sure you are wearing loose and comfortable clothing.
 If your car doesn’t have lumbar support, consider a lumbar pillow placed in the hollow of your back – even a rolled up scarf will do.
 If you are driving, your shoes should be comfortable and well fitted.
 Empty your pockets of things like wallets and phones.
 If you are driving, adjust your seat so that your knees are higher than your hips and your arms are relaxed on the steering wheel – not stretched.
 If you are a passenger, make sure you have plenty of leg room.

 3. Aim for a smooth ride.
 Ensure the shock absorbers on your car are in